Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Why is this defect dangerous?

-mitral valve insufficiency Acquired heart disease
+Mitral valve insufficiency Acquired heart defect

 Arrhythmia Any heart rhythm other than sinus (tachycardia, bradysystole, etc.)

-Cerebrovascular pathologies Ischemic / hemorrhagic stroke, transient ischemic attack, etc.
+Cerebrovascular pathologies Ischemic/hemorrhagic stroke, transient ischemic attack, etc.

 Can it disappear on its own?